xingxinglian/matic-docs/docs/develop/ethereum-polygon/matic-js/plasma/erc721/withdraw-exit-faster.md

 title: withdrawExitFaster
 keywords:
 - 'plasma client, erc721, withdrawExitFaster, polygon, sdk'
-description: 'Exit the withdraw process.'
+description: 'Get started with maticjs'
 ---

 `withdrawExitFaster` method can be used to approve all tokens.